RemoteDebug/devtools-core-spec/README.md

 ## Documentation

-The current [`protocol.json`](https://github.com/RemoteDebug/remotedebug-core-spec/blob/master/protocol.json) file can be fetched and viewed in tools like A, B, C and D.
+The current [`protocol.json`](https://github.com/RemoteDebug/remotedebug-core-spec/blob/master/protocol.json) file can be viewed via the [RemoteDebug Compatibility Tables](http://compatibility.remotedebug.org/), where it can be browsed and compared to other runtimes.